Sophie Dee Busts Out In Crochet Bikini Top

 Sophie Dee — the semi-retired adult entertainer turned model and Instagram maven — has been bringing the heat on the platform just as temperatures have really begun to sizzle around her Los Angeles, California abode.
-And while seeing her curvaceous body in sexy swimwear has become the norm on her feed, the 36-year-old still manages to keep things fresh with every new bikini picture that is posted.
+And while seeing her curvaceous body in sexy swimwear has become the norm on her feed, the 36-year-old still manages to keep things fresh with every new bikini photo that is posted.

-Such was the case again on May 31, as the Welsh actress celebrated the end of the month with a new bikini pic featuring her rather sizable top-shelf assets covered (barely) by a multi-colored crochet top that acted more as an embellishment for her ample bosom than an actual piece of clothing.
+Such was the case again on May 31, as the Welsh actress celebrated the end of the month with a new bikini pic featuring her rather sizable assets that were barely covered by a multi-colored crochet top that acted more as an embellishment for her ample bosom than an actual piece of clothing.

 Sophie kept the caption simple, adding nothing but a single heart emoji to accompany her steamy snapshot.
 However, a little red heart likely sums up the feelings her nearly 8 million followers were sure to have upon first sight of her shapely body in the shot.

-In the photo, Sophie relied on her usual method of disarming her admirers, i.e. looking directly into the camera’s lens with her incredible blue eyes.
-As she did so, Sophie placed her left hand above her head, likely playing with her hair just above the picture’s frame, while allowing the brunt of her light brown locks to flow down over her shoudlers and chest.
+In the photo, Sophie relied on her usual method of disarming her admirers, i.e. looking directly into the camera’s lens with her incredibly blue eyes.
+As she did so, Sophie placed her left hand above her head, likely playing with her hair just above the picture’s frame, while allowing the brunt of her light brown locks to flow down over her shoulders and chest.
 Meanwhile, her plump and pouty pink lips were parted just enough to allow a few of her perfectly white teeth to show through.

 The overall tenor of her expression undoubtedly inspired fuzzy feelings for even her most discerning admirers.